BibleResearch/bibleresearch.github.io/content/posts/assurance-and-affections.md

 # Contradictions with Scripture

-If we assert, as the pastors above do, that love for Jesus is the primary/only/best assurance of salvation, it seems to me that this assumes it is impossible to have counterfeit love for Jesus (it is impossible to think that you love Jesus if you are really not saved).
-If it were possible to have a counterfeit love for Jesus, this would dash this argument to pieces because it would fail to answer the question.
+If we assert, as the pastors above do, that love for Jesus is the primary/only/best assurance of salvation, it seems to me that this assumes it is impossible to have counterfeit love for Jesus (if you are not saved, it is impossible to think that you love Jesus).
+If it were possible to have a counterfeit love for Jesus, this would dash this argument to pieces because it would fail to answer the question "How do I *know* that I'm saved?".
 In the words of one pastor, a love for Christ "can't be faked"<sup>3</sup>.
 The difficulty with this assumption is that is appears to contradict what is written in 1 John 4:20.
 Echoing the cautions earlier in the book of 1 John which start with "if we say..."
 (1 John 1:6, 1:8, 1:10), 1 John 4:20 seems to be clear in warning that it is possible for someone to claim he/she loves God without actually loving God (the fact that such a person may exist is implied in the writing of such a warning).
 Thus, I think it is biblically possible for someone to think he or she loves God without actually loving God.

 <aside class="marginnote">
   <span class="noteNumber">3</span> - <a href="https://www.youtube.com/watch?v=nT7RNnz4Nl0&t=38m10s" target="_blank">https://www.youtube.com/watch?v=nT7RNnz4Nl0&t=38m10s</a>